eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.241
+- Prevent Faves that should be hidden from becoming unhidden (just had to move a line into a differnt function)

 ## 3.24
 - Redundakitty chain variables were not initialised to 0: showed up as mustard on a new game.
 - Detect html5localstorage